adcosta17/BubbleDetectionLR/README.md

 Genome assembly and Bubble Detection for Nanopore long reads

 BubbleDetect is designed to take in a set of all v all overlaps, lay them out in an assembly graph and compute the bubbles that occur within them.
-Each bubble is scored based on a number of characterisitcs including taxinomic classification and coverage if provided by the user.
+Each bubble is scored based on a number of characteristics including taxonomic classification and coverage if provided by the user.
 The assembly generated is outputted along with the bubble list to a user specified location.

-## Dependancies
+## Dependencies
 - ZLib
 - Boost